Helios117/Helios117/README.md

 ![header](https://capsule-render.vercel.app/api?type=waving&height=300&color=gradient&text=Hello%20World&textBg=false)

 # 💫 About Me:
-Hello There!
-I'm a full stack developer from India, interested in myriad fields including machine learning, quantum computing, physics simulations and much more.
-An avid reader, movie connoisseur, professional gamer and audiophile with an endless hunger for learning.
+Hello there!
+I'm a full-stack developer from India with interests spanning machine learning, quantum computing, physics simulations, and more.
+I am also an avid reader, movie connoisseur, video game enthusiast and audiophile with an endless curiosity and passion for learning.

 ## 🌐 Socials: